shashanksi2009/Verilog/encoders/16_to_4_encoder/readme.md

-#Verilog program for 16 line to 4 line encoder
+#Verilog program for 16 line to 4 line encoder using if - else

 This folder contains :-